enjoyentropy-learning/learnTRM/firstExperiment.md

 Used e2eNetworks.

 NVIDIA optimised PyTorch v2.8 with Python 3.12 and NVIDIA Cuda 12.9.1 pre-installed on Ubuntu 24.04 NVIDIA L40S
 48GB GPU Memory

+** Could not use adam-tan2, so used different optimizer.
+See the commit.

 https://vizuara.substack.com/p/tiny-recursive-model-trm